THAAD missile defense system operational in South Korea, US says

-(CNN)A controversial US missile defense system is up and running in South Korea, a week before the country's Presidential election is expected to bring in a government critical of its deployment.
+(CNN)A controversial US missile defense system is up and running in South Korea, a week before the country's presidential election is expected to bring in a government critical of its deployment.

 The Terminal High Altitude Area Defense (THAAD) system "is operational and has the ability to intercept North Korean missiles and defend the Republic of Korea," a spokesman for US Forces Korea said in a statement.